vinodc/flink/README.md

     # On some systems, easy_install might be easy_install.py
     $ sudo easy_install fabric

     # If asked about facebook-sdk, say wipe(w) to proceed
+    # If prompted to create a superuser, it is not necessary.
     $ fab setup

 To deploy:

     $ fab deploy

 Then go to http://localhost:8000, or whatever server it started, in your browser.
-Not a bug: when you signup, the app tries to send a confirmation email. if your laptop isnt running a mailserver, it will fail, but just ignore it:
+Not a bug: when you signup, the app tries to send a confirmation email.
+If your laptop isnt running a mailserver, it will fail, but just ignore it:
 Your account has been successfully created.

+There is test media (such as pictures, audio and video) in the test-media directory that you can use to upload to the app.

 Testing: